ben-che/tut-es6-exports/README.md

 2. Modules can be reused over and over and can be brought in across many applications.

+3. Conversely, modules can be taken out of projects very quickly as well.

-3. Modules encourage loose coupling and reduces the risk of dependency issues.
+4. Modules encourage loose coupling and reduces the risk of dependency issues.
 In the case of a dependency issue, the problem should be immediately obvious.

-4. Modules reduce the risk of name collisions.
+5. Modules reduce the risk of name collisions.
 For example, if there were two modules with a function called add - we would actually reference the add function by calling moduleOne.add() and moduleTwo.add():
     ```
     // Module One